Brekkvasselv

-Brekkvasselv is a village in the municipality of Namsskogan in Trøndelag county, Norway.
+Brekkvasselv is a village in Namsskogan Municipality in Trøndelag county, Norway.
 It is located along the river Namsen about 10 km southwest of the village of Namsskogan and about 15 km northeast of Trones.
-The village sits at the intersection of European Route E6 and Norwegian County Road 773 which heads east towards Røyrvik municipality.
+The village sits at the intersection of European Route E6 and Norwegian County Road 773 which heads east towards Røyrvik Municipality.
 The Nordlandsbanen railway line also runs through the village, stopping at Brekkvasselv Station.
 The village had 141 residents in 2012.